muratcan-yuksel/articles/blog-posts/modifying-vue-classes.md

 ```

-Now, what I want to do is to display these in the UI, but in such a way that I will create a new array, and do whatever I want to do in that array so that the original array stays untouched, because the data might be coming from a database and I might have serious reasons to not to change it.
+Now, what I want to do is to display these in the UI.
+But before actually displaying it, I want to save the data somewhere and then inject a key/value pair to each item so that I can control the element in the UI by means of these key/value pairs.
+In order to do so, I will create an empty array, and map the original data + injected key/value pairs into it with the `map` method.

 So let me start with the script part.
 Mark that I'll use the script setup syntax of Vue3: